yin1112/MNSIM-2.0/README.md

 MNSIM_Python version 1.0 is still a beta version.
 If you have any questions and suggestions about MNSIM_Python please contact us via e-mail.
 We hope that MNSIM_Python can be helpful to your research work, and sincerely invite every PIM researcher to add your ideas to MNSIM_Python to enlarge its function.

 For more information about MNSIM_Python, please refer to the MNSIM_manual.pdf

+#Our work
+The original project only supports the image classification function.
+On this basis, we have added the image classification function (the performance calculated by this function is not accurate).

+We found that the author's quantization strategy is not suitable for image classification, so we chose other strategies. (from identity relu to clipped relu)

+#How to train target detection network
+- python3 synthesize.py -g 0 -d voc2007 -n yolo -t detection_train -m train